 If you record a guitar or bass, I recommend you record a DI track AND a microphone track.
 I’ve explained the reason for this in one of my Instagram-TV videos (watch the video here).
-And in this post, you will learn how to actually record Di tracks properly!
+And in this post, you will learn how to actually record DI tracks properly!

-Before we get into the details of how to properly record DI tracks, please let me say that this article is assuming that you know how to record at least two signals simultaneously with an interface, computer and DAW (digital audio workstation).
+Before we get into the details of how to properly record DI tracks, please let me say one thing: This article is assuming that you know how to record at least two signals simultaneously with an interface, computer and DAW (digital audio workstation).

 It is a recording of what comes right out of your guitar: The clean, unprocessed instrument-signal that you send into your pedals, amp, etc.